Code-Institute-Submissions/ms2-ashtreeestates/README.md

     - *To fix this, I simply had to increase the padding-bottom value to ensure that it no longer covered the footer, and amended the media queries to ensure this had the desired effect on all devices.*
 6. The EmailJS functions were not working properly across all pages.
-    - *Rearranged the order of the script tags to that this code ran first.
+    - *Rearranged the order of the script tags to that this code ran first.*

-|Google Maps markers from getNearbyPlaces search overlapping each other

 ## Known Outstanding Bugs